 Then unexpectedly in 2017, in His love and in His sovereignty, God led Al and Joyce down a new path as Al was diagnosed with cancer.
 After a challenging season, health wise, he is now able to reengage, and Joyce and Al desire to use the experiences drawn from life, from the business world, and from years in ministry to advance God’s Kingdom however He would choose to use them in global missions.

-Tom Smith – Indigenous Cultures, Field Strategy/Implementation, and West Africa
+Tom Smith – Sub-Saharan Africa Affinity

 Born and raised in the mountains of western North Carolina, Tom is now retired with his wife Shirley and living in the same area where he was born.
 At the present time, they both are looking after aging parents, but were also looking for meaningful ways to stay involved in the effort to reach the unreached peoples of the world, especially in Africa.
 They welcome the chance to speak to churches, small groups and nonprofit organizations about needs and opportunities to impact unreached peoples in Africa.